LEGAL

 • passive tracking information from our website or the Internet, including information obtained through the use of internet “cookies.”

 Personal Information does not include aggregated or anonymous information which does not identify and cannot reasonably be used to identify you.
+It also does not include other categories of information excluded by state or federal law.

 Information Collection